Nuwan128/SlideCaptureApplication/README.md

 - **Start/Stop Confirmation:** Confirms with the user before starting or stopping the capture process.

 ## 👥 UI Support
-The UI design and tooltips were supported by [Subhash Jeewantha](https://github.com/HVSJeew4).
-For further UI-related inquiries, contact them at: hvsjeewantha4@gmail.com.
+The updated UI design for v1.0.1 was created by Wimukthi, bringing a fresh and modern look to the application.
+For inquiries related to the updated UI, you can contact [Nirmala Vimukthi](https://github.com/NirmalaVimukthi).
+For inquiries related to the UI design or tooltips from the initial version, you can still reach out to [Subhash Jeewantha](https://github.com/HVSJeew4).

 ## 💻 Installation
 To install this application: